sebassem/myBlog/content/english/blogs/posts/Azure-ARM-templates-UI.markdown

 <!--more-->

 Have you ever deployed a complex ARM template with multiple parameters through the portal and thought that the user experience is not that friendly ?
 Did you have lots of conditional logic in your ARM template and wished there could be a wizard-like experience ?
-Have you wondered how to replica te the native Azure portal resource creation experience? .
+Have you wondered how to replicate the native Azure portal resource creation experience? .
 In this post, I will go through how to create a guided experience to your ARM templates to make it more user-friendly 🚀

 > TIP
 > You should always look to automate your Infrastructure-as-code process through platforms like GitHub, Azure DevOps ,...etc